painting a room

 painting tools and materials

-Save yourself multiple trips to a DIY store by creating a list of supplies and buying them all in one trip.
+Save yourself multiple trips to the DIY store by creating a list of supplies and buying them all in one trip.

-Most importantly, you need to buy the right paint in the right shade and finish (e.g., gloss or matt).
+Most importantly, you must buy the right type of paint in the right shade and finish (e.g. gloss or matt).
 Whichever paint you choose, buy the best quality paint you can afford to produce a long-lasting finish.

-For any painting project, you will need at least these tools & materials:
+For any painting project, you’ll need at least the following tools and materials:

 Tools